dasarianudeep/CSYE2780-iHelp-MEAN-app/README.md

 customers, persistence of chat messages.
 The project helped me to gain considerable knowledge on Socket programming ; how to achieve full duplex, bi-directional communication between client-server.
 I have chosen MEAN stack attributing to its flexibility and simplicity over other mainstream stacks.
-It indeed makes your code isomorphic
+It indeed made my code isomorphic

 Software Stack - NodeJS, ExpressJS, Socket.io, HTML5, CSS, jQuery, AngularJS